royaals/koinx-frontend/README.md

 # KoinX Frontend Assignment

-A frontend application that displays cryptocurrency data using the Coingecko API and TradingView widgets.
+A application that displays cryptocurrency data using the Coingecko API and TradingView widgets.
 The application is designed to be responsive and closely follows the provided Figma design.

 ## Features